scala/bug/README.md

-# The Scala bug issue tracker
+# The Scala compiler and standard library bug tracker

 ## Before opening an issue